jjlawren/sonos_cloud/README.md

 # Limitations

+If you encounter issues playing audio when using this integration, it may be related to one of the following reasons.

+## Home theater & stereo pair configurations

+This API targets a specific speaker to play the alert and does not play on all speakers in a "room".
+For example, a stereo pair will only play back audio on the left speaker and a home theater setup will play from the "primary" speaker.
+This appears to be a current limitation of the Sonos API.

+## Media URLs

-Audio clips must be publicly accessible.
-If serving files from your Home Assistant instance (e.g., from the `/www/` config directory or via TTS integrations), the base URLs must be reachable from outside your network.
-This is easiest when using a Nabu Casa cloud URL.
+If serving files from your Home Assistant instance (e.g., from the `/www/` config directory or via TTS integrations), the URLs must be resolvable and directly reachable from the Sonos speakers.

+Additionally, users have had mixed results when serving media from hosts with local IP addresses, even with valid DNS entries and certificates.

+### TTS

-For example, to configure the `cloud` TTS integration to use external URLs:
+To configure TTS integrations to use external URLs, set the `base_url` configuration option.

+Examples:
 ```yaml
 tts:
   - platform: cloud